 De-risk your project by looking for an SRM with the following features:

-Single Sign-On (SSO) provides an additional layer of security for enterprise customers, allowing IT teams to manage staff access using existing tools and protocols easily. - Colour-coded issues management
+- Single sign-on (SSO): Single Sign-On (SSO) provides an additional layer of security for enterprise customers, enabling IT teams to manage staff access efficiently using existing tools and protocols.

-Materiality matrixes allow you to quickly identify issues by impact and priority to better understand and communicate the risks facing your project.
+- Colour-coded issue management: Materiality matrices enable you to identify issues by impact and priority quickly, thereby better understanding and communicating the risks facing your project.
 A good issues management module will also allow you to easily track an issue's history and maintain a record of all communications surrounding it.

 5. Create an efficient input process

-With multiple versions of spreadsheets floating around in emails and desktops, duplicates are common.
-Time can be wasted digging through data and searching for information only to find out you aren't even looking at the latest version.
+With multiple versions of spreadsheets circulating via email and on desktops, duplicates are a common occurrence.
+Time can be wasted digging through data and searching for information, only to find out you aren't even looking at the latest version.

 It's also easy to procrastinate or start creating your own data input process because the spreadsheet processes created by others are inconsistent and confusing.